mlopes/marco-lopes.com/articles/_posts/2017/2017-09-20-Learning-Scala.md

 found [here](https://underscore.io/books/scala-with-cats/).

 ## Other resources
-I haven't had the opportunity yet, but there's another Scala book that I've been told is very good and much more practical that the red book, which I want to take a look at, at some point.
+Currently I'm starting "Functional Programming for Mortals".
+It's another Scala book that I've been told is very good and much more practical that the red book, it's very focused on Scalaz.
+I'll update this as soon as I finish reading it.

 Creating a real application using Scala, was easily the most efficient way of learning Scala, and understanding how to use it for a real life situation (as opposed to the more academic maths exercises found in resources like the Coursera course).